Diabetes Diet and Food Tips

 What about exercise?

-When it comes to preventing, controlling, or reversing diabetes, you can’t afford to overlook exercise.
-Exercise can help your weight loss efforts, and is especially important in maintaining weight loss.
+Exercise can help your weight loss efforts and is especially important in maintaining weight loss.
 There is also evidence that regular exercise can improve your insulin sensitivity even if you don’t lose weight.

 You don’t have to become a gym rat or adopt a grueling fitness regimen.
 One of the easiest ways is to start walking for 30 minutes five or more times a week.
 You can also try swimming, biking, or any other moderate-intensity activities—meaning you work up a light sweat and start to breathe harder.
 Even house and yard work counts.